 In the process, brands are collaborating with a diverse group of Influencers to build a strong network of Influencers.
 The idea here is to leverage each category of Influencers to create strong marketing campaigns.

 Instagrammers enjoy the video content on the platform.
 6 out of 10 would prefer watching a video over any other form of media which clearly states the importance of bringing videos into the picture.
 In 2020, you can expect Influencer marketing to be most active on Instagram.
 Influencers are leveraging all the tools and formats on Instagram to create content, whether with or without brand collaborations.

 Brand collaborations with Influencers could involve product reviews, demonstrations, photo content featuring products from the brand, Instagram story takeovers and so on.
-And now, Instagram has introduced a new vertical video platform, IGTV.
+With Instagram’s vertical video platform, IGTV, Influencer takeovers continue to be an integral part of the social media marketing strategy in 2020.
 Given the numerous formats and features that this platform offers, Influencers can leverage Instagram to build engaging content.